martok/palefill/README.md

-# Pale Moon Web Technologies Polyfill Add-On
+# Palefill Web Technologies Polyfill Add-on

 Inject Polyfills for various web technologies into pages requiring them.
 This addon is aimed at Pale Moon and UXP.
 Seamonkey support is mostly untested.
 For others, [see below](#platform-support).